PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## ADVANCED Multi-Team App management:  Cloning the TeamCode Module

-In some situations, you have multiple teams in your club and you want them to all share a common code organization, with each being able to *see* the others code but each having their own team module with their own code that they maintain themselves.

-In this situation, you might wish to clone the TeamCode module, once for each of these teams.
-Each of the clones would then appear along side each other in the Android Studio module list, together with the FtcRobotController module (and the original TeamCode module).
+In the case that you have multiple teams and want to have seperate code bases for each team, you may clone the TeamCode module for each team to have.
+These will appear in the Android Studio module list alongside the FtcRobotController module.
+What this allows is other teams to see eachothers code but not edit it.

 Selective Team phones can then be programmed by selecting the desired Module from the pulldown list prior to clicking to the green Run arrow.

-Warning:  This is not for the inexperienced Software developer.
-You will need to be comfortable with File manipulations and managing Android Studio Modules.
+THIS IS NOT FOR INEXPERIENCED DEVELOPERS
-These changes are performed OUTSIDE of Android Studios, so close Android Studios before you do this.

-Also..
-Make a full project backup before you start this :)
+These changes are performed OUTSIDE of Android Studio It is suggested to make a full project backup before you start this :)

 To clone TeamCode, do the following:
 Note: Some names start with "Team" and others start with "team".
 This is intentional.

 1)  Using your operating system file management tools, copy the whole "TeamCode"